billziss-gh/arduino-6502ctl/README.md

 The 6502 is now reading another instruction: `TXS` (transfer register X to the stack pointer).

-At this point we can just continue execution by entering 'c` and pressing ENTER:
+At this point we can just continue execution by entering `c` and pressing ENTER:

 ```
 hello world from 6502